Nini-Olawoyin/Maternal-Health-Risk-Data-Analysis/README.md

 Techniques

 Data Cleaning with Excel

-Data visualization with POwer BI
+Data visualization with POWER BI